mienaikoe/ziyu/Chapters/4-4-Chapter26.md

 Second Bleed Entry: Over Holragi-Spacerail, Obscura + tova 4.7.12 Final Approach: Ulukoma - Ulu Lao 2-ka, Obscura + tova 4.11.6

-- Jesse
+- Jathi

 (Godspeed, Liffa)
 ```

 "4.11.6.
 Ulukoma - Ulu Lao 2-ka" I said aloud as I wrote on my arm.
 "You are not forgotten, Liffa.
 I'm coming for you."

-I packed my things while Pomri wrote a note for Jesse, in the inevitable case that he woke up disoriented and confused.
+I packed my things while Pomri wrote a note for Jathi, in the inevitable case that he woke up disoriented and confused.
 We didn't know if he'd understand language or writing when he woke, but it was worth a try.
 Even for a dead man.

 The door ushered us back out into the dark and the cold, but in my mind I was still there, lingering on the image of the motionless man, helplessly grasping at a thousand failures to help in his darkest moments.
 Before the dust swallowed the observatory, I went back to the moment I recognized his nodding silhouette, recalled his phantom pains and ashen face.
 I internalized the broken man.
 And I promised myself never to forget.